gmark3/pcap-sidecar/README.md

 - In order to be able to mount the Cloud Storage Bucket and store **PCAP files**, [Cloud Run's identity](https://cloud.google.com/run/docs/securing/service-identity) must have proper [roles/permissions](https://cloud.google.com/storage/docs/access-control/iam-permissions).

-- The `tcpdump` sidecar is intended to be used for troubleshooting purposes only.
-While the `tcpdump` sidecar has its own set of resources, storing bytes from **PCAP files** in Cloud Storage and logging packet translations into Cloud Logging introduces additional costs for both Storage and Networking.
+- The **PCAP sidecar** is intended to be used for troubleshooting purposes only.
+While the **PCAP sidecar** has its own set of resources, storing bytes from **PCAP files** in Cloud Storage and logging packet translations into Cloud Logging introduces additional costs for both Storage and Networking.

   - Define a BPF filter to capture just the required packets, and nothing else; examples of bad filters for long running or data intensive tests: `tcp`, `tcp or udp`, `tcp port 443`, etc...